maximtrp/scikit-posthocs/CONTRIBUTING.md

 # Bugs

-If you have found a bug, open a GitHub issue containing the following information:
+If you have found a bug, open a GitHub issue using `Bug report` template.
+Ensure that you have included the following information:

 * Full error traceback.
 * Steps to reproduce a bug.